Johannes29/rust-obj-terminal-viewer/README.md

 ### Performance testing

-In this repository there are multiple benchmarks for performance testing.
-To run a benchmark, run `cargo bench --bench BENCHMARK_NAME_HERE`.
+To run a benchmark, run `cargo bench --bench BENCHMARK_NAME_HERE`, but replace `BENCHMARK_NAME_HERE` with the name of a benchmark.
+The benchmarks are defined in [the benchmarks folder](/benchmarks/).
+Each file in the folder represents a benchmark.
+The benchmark name is the name of the file without the `.rs` file extension.

 ### Performance profiling